More Dark Horse Records News

 As well as the new Yusef/Cat Stevens release next month there’s another title on the way from Dark Horse Records.

-While we are STILL awaiting a release date from Mobile Fidelity for their audiophile vinyl re-issue of the George Harrison-produced Shankar Family & Friends, Dark Horse has decided to put it out on CD, and on purple coloured vinyl.
+While we are STILL awaiting a release date from Mobile Fidelity for their audiophile vinyl re-issue of the George Harrison-produced Shankar Family & Friends, Dark Horse has decided to put it out on CD, and as a limited edition “orchid” purple coloured vinyl – remastered by Paul Hicks.

-It was initially slated for a June 9 release, but it looks like the date has recently been pushed back to July 14:
+The purple vinyl and CD were initially slated for a June 9 release, but the date has recently been pushed back to July 14.

 There could also be a black vinyl version but we’re not exactly sure.
 This image is appearing on some store sites: